muhammad98754/Capacitive-strain-gauge-in-MATLAB/README.md

 # Capacitive-strain-gauge-in-MATLAB
-Simulation of Capacitive strain gauge in MATLAB
+Simulation of Capacitive strain gauge in MATLAB  -my 1st semester project on MATLAB